GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/data-formatting.md

 With this custom formatter we changed the last activity to display the relative date and the exact time which the user was last seen.

 ## Changing the channel name formatting
 You can also create a custom formatter that uses a combination of our default formatters with your custom logic.
-For example, you can create a custom `ChannelNameFormatter` that only uses custom logic when the member count is only 1, but for the rest of the cases it uses the default logic.
+For example, you can create a custom `ChannelNameFormatter` that only uses custom logic when the member count is only 1, but for the rest of the cases, it uses the default logic.

 ```swift
 class CustomChannelNameFormatter: ChannelNameFormatter {